 Students are expected to appear for examinations at the appointed time, or the course instructor may award the student a grade equivalent of "F" or "zero" for the exam.
 Students must contact the course instructor or the SPH Office of Enrollment and Student Affairs no later than the day of the exam to explain the reason for his/her absence from the scheduled exam.
 Failure to notify the course instructor in a timely fashion regarding an absence from an exam may result in an "F" or "zero" for the exam.
 A student may be excused by the course instructor due to illness or other emergency.
 Personal physician notes (may not be from a relative) or a note from SUNY Downstate Office of Student Health Service must be presented to the course coordinator to document excused absences for illness.
 (Some courses coordinators may only accept notes from the Student Health Service.
-Students are advised to consult the course instructor for the policy in that course.)
-If the student provides appropriate documentation, a make-up exam may be authorized by the course instructor.
+Students are advised to consult the course instructor.
 The date and time of the make-up is at the discretion of the course instructor and/or the departmental chair.